Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-pkt_switch.rst

 Supported IP
 ===============

-The Packet Switch Graph has been designed to support any IP that DSPLib offers, provided the IP is configured in a way that allows the addition of packet switching; see Design Notes for details in :ref:`PKT_SWITCH_CONFIGURATION`.
+The Packet Switch Graph has been designed to support any IP that DSPLib offers, provided the IP is configured in a way that allows the addition of packet switching; see Design Notes for details in :ref:`DSP_PKT_SWITCH_CONFIGURATION`.

 Template Parameters
 ===================

-To see details on the template parameters for the Packet Switch Graph, see :ref:`API_REFERENCE`.
+To see details on the template parameters for the Packet Switch Graph, see :ref:`DSP_API_REFERENCE`.

 Access Functions
 ================

-For the access functions for the Packet Switch Graph, see :ref:`API_REFERENCE`.
+For the access functions for the Packet Switch Graph, see :ref:`DSP_API_REFERENCE`.

 Ports
 =====

-To see the ports for the Packet Switch Graph, see :ref:`API_REFERENCE`.
+To see the ports for the Packet Switch Graph, see :ref:`DSP_API_REFERENCE`.

 Design Notes
 ============

-.. _PKT_SWITCH_CONFIGURATION:
+.. _DSP_PKT_SWITCH_CONFIGURATION:

 Packet Switch Graph configuration
 ----------------------------------